IKIM-Essen/ClusterDocs/docs/index.md

 still controls the scientific question, data, method, parameters, and decision about what result is fit for use.

+## RCC today

+The current RCC foundation is already substantial.
+An external reader should not have to infer that from a long list of future capabilities:

+- **Files is the current browser data path** for approved project-facing uploads, browsing, and downloads.
+- **Account and project self-service is ready now**, including the current RCC Admin/self-administration and primary-approval path.
+- **RCC workers and Slurm analysis are ready now**; SSH and VS Code remain the current advanced route for direct scientific compute and workflow development.
+- **Managed Nextflow-to-Slurm support is ready now** for reproducible advanced workflows.
+- **Project Samba shares are ready now** for approved registered devices and appropriate instrument/acquisition ingestion.

+These are current foundations, not a promise that every project automatically receives every service.
+Project membership, data policy, resource entitlement, and service-specific approval still apply.

+## Coming next

+The integrated browser experience is deliberately documented before every part is activated.
+The important staged capabilities are:

+- **RCC Analysis Notebook and Workflow are not yet released** as the ordinary browser compute surface.
+- **RCC-to-Coscine self-service transfer is not yet released**; preservation guidance is available now, but the integrated transfer route remains staged.
+- **Protected project vhosts are not yet released** as a general user service.
+- **Ardia integration is not yet released**; vendor-specific instrument routes remain separately reviewed and activated.

+RCC Home and the linked capability pages remain the final user-facing source for what is enabled for a particular account and project.
+The distinction above is intended to make the platform's current maturity visible without hiding the near-term target state.

 ## What RCC can do

 The new RCC is much more than a remote shell with a web front end.
 Experienced